lock page (2)

 “It is important to me to meet young people at eye level.
 Open communication, honesty and mutual trust are key.
 Responsibility arises where real participation is possible.”

-To the blog article: “Stein proudly presents: Lucas Hunold
+To the blog post: “Stein proudly presents: Lucas Hunold«

-The great response to our blog articles shows us how important stories, memories and personal insights are for our school community.
-At the same time, we also hope to give people who are not yet familiar with Schule Schloss Stein as authentic and diverse an impression as possible.
+The enthusiastic response to our blog posts shows us just how important stories, memories, and personal insights are to our school community.
+At the same time, we hope that these posts will give people who are not yet familiar with Schule Schloss Stein as authentic and diverse an impression as possible.

 We look forward to continuing to publish new blog posts every two weeks in the new year.